 PSYCAP 526: Evidence-Based Practices in Counseling Settings: Parenting Interventions

 In this course, students learn to treat oppositional defiant disorder and other disruptive behavior disorders in children through parent management training.
-Students learn the underlying skills and strategies for treatment, engage in dialogue about cultural, social, and other family factors influencing treatment, and receive training in Helping the Noncompliant Child, an evidence-based treatment with over 30 years of research.
+Students learn the underlying skills and strategies for treatment, engage in dialogue about cultural, social, and other family factors influencing treatment, and receive training in Helping the Noncompliant Child: Family-Based Treatment for Oppositional Behavior, an evidence-based treatment with over 30 years of research.

 In this course, students learn to treat post-traumatic stress disorder and associated symptoms through learning a cognitive behavioral approach specific to trauma treatment.
 Students learn Trauma-Focused Cognitive Behavioral Therapy, the most well-researched trauma treatment for children and adolescents.
 Students also learn therapeutic approaches that are helpful in the treatment of anxiety, especially specific phobias and generalized anxiety.

 PSYCAP 518: Ethics & Law in Counseling Settings: Children, Adolescents & Families

 This seminar-style course covers ethical and legal principles in the practice of counseling and psychology.

 PSYCAP 516: Approaches to Child & Adolescent Treatment